fernaper/cv2-tools/README.md

 Finally you can install the library with:

-`pip install opencv-draw-tools-fernaperg`
+`pip install cv2-tools`

-When you install `opencv-draw-tools`, it will automatically download `numpy` but not opencv becouse in some cases you will need another version.
+When you install `cv2-tools`, it will automatically download `numpy` but not opencv becouse in some cases you will need another version.

 ## Test